EDF not involved in French government stake sales: source

 While campaigning for the presidency, Emmanuel Macron said he would set up a 10 billion euro fund to promote industrial and research projects.
 Finance Minister Bruno Le Maire on Thursday said the sale of state assets would start in September.

-(Reporting by Michel Rose; Writing by Maya Nikolaeva; Editing by Stephen Powell)
+Reporting by Michel Rose; Writing by Maya Nikolaeva; Editing by Stephen Powell